oguda55/Phase-one-project/README.md

 open your gitbash terminal
- type git clone <repository-url> this command will copy the remote repository to your local computer 2.open  the Index.ipynb file in Visual Studio Code or Jupyter notebook you can do this on the terminal by typing jupyter notebook to open jupyter notebook or by typing code . to open Visual Studio Code
+ type git clone <repository-url> this command will copy the remote repository to your local computer
+ 2. .open  the Index.ipynb file in Visual Studio Code or Jupyter notebook you can do this on the terminal by typing jupyter notebook to open jupyter notebook or by typing code . to open Visual Studio Code
  3. Run the cells in the notebook to execute the data cleaning,analysis and visualization steps